Guidelines for Lay Preaching - Speaking at Mass

 Before Mass Begins

-When finished, the speaker may go to a seat among the Assembly, or remain in the sanctuary through the Mass (depending on space, local custom, etc.)
+• When finished, the speaker may go to a seat among the Assembly, or remains in the sanctuary through the Mass (depending on space, local custom, etc.)

-The Homily by the presider (or another priest or deacon) would take place at the usual time.
+• The Homily is given by the Priest-celebrant (or another priest or deacon) at the usual time.

-If there is to be a collection (i.e. for a missionary), this could take place at the usual time or the missionary and volunteers could be at the doors of the church with baskets in hand following the liturgy.
+• If there is to be a collection (i.e. for a missionary), this could take place at the usual time or the missionary and volunteers could be at the doors of the church with baskets in hand as people leave the church.

 At the Beginning of Mass

-Although it runs the risk of disturbing the flow of the Liturgy, some pastors have found that it is effective to have the non-ordained person speak at the very beginning of Mass.
+• Although it runs the risk of disturbing the flow of the Liturgy, some pastors have found that it is effective to have the individual speak at the very beginning of Mass.

-In this case, after the Gathering Song, the priest begins Mass as usual with the Sign of the Cross and the customary greeting.
+• After the Gathering Song, the Priest-celebrant begins Mass as usual with the Sign of the Cross and the Greeting.
 He then invites the assembly to be seated and introduces the one who is to speak.
-The speaker then speaks at the ambo/pulpit.
+The individual then speaks from the ambo/pulpit or from some other place (i.e. the cantor stand.)

-After the speaker is finished, the celebrant invites the assembly to stand and continues with the penitential rite and the Mass proceeds as usual.
+• After the speaker has finished, the Priest-celebrant invites the assembly to stand and continues the Liturgy with the Penitential Rite.

-The Homily by the priest or deacon takes place at the usual time.
+• The Homily is given by the Priest-celebrant (or another priest or deacon) at the usual time.

 After Communion

-Following the Prayer after Communion, when the parish announcements would normally be given, the presider invites all to be seated.
+• Following the Prayer after Communion, when the announcements normally would be given, the Priest-celebrant invites all to be seated.

-The presider or a staff person introduces the person to speak, noting the occasion and purpose and then sits.
+• The Priest-celebrant (or some other Parish Staff member) introduces the person to speak, noting the occasion and purpose.

-If there is to be a collection (i.e. for a missionary), this could take place after they have finished speaking (one might then make the parish announcements) and before the blessing and sending; or the missionary and volunteers could be at the doors of the church with baskets in hand following the liturgy.
+• If there is to be a collection (i.e. for a missionary), this could take place after they have finished speaking, but before the Blessing and Dismissal (meanwhile, someone else could make the parish announcements) or the missionary and volunteers could be at the doors of the church with baskets in hand as people leave the church.